mduffey/accountservices/readme.txt

 Also the deep embedding of tests into the core service project.
 I think I had it in mind that if this were a 'real' thing, I'd probably build out a separate, proper hosting project and simply utilize the library, which has all the real functionality anyways, and keep the Host project around as an integration test.

-There's also a concern of trusting input from a client, but I think that was an intentional oversight; the parameters of the sample application probably specifically called out that we weren't supposed to handle that particular challenge.
+There's also a concern of trusting input from a client (the input is sanity-tested, but the client can claim to be whatever level they want), but I think that was an intentional oversight; the parameters of the sample application probably specifically called out that we weren't supposed to handle that particular challenge.